CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 ## Exercise 2: Enabling Microsoft Defender for Cloud

-In this exercise, you will be getting started with the functionality of Azure Microsoft Defender for Cloud and how to enable Microsoft Defender for Cloud on a subscription.
+In this exercise, you will be getting started with the functionality of Microsoft Defender for Cloud and how to enable Microsoft Defender for Cloud on a subscription.

 ### Subscription upgrade and agents installation